Innovative learning spaces

 The area where our school is located has a significant and rich history, it was highly prized by early Māori settlers for its plentiful resources, defensive sites and historical associations.
 Established as the Town School in 1873, our school has undergone many changes over the years, the latest being the addition of our new classrooms in 2015.

-There are many opportunities for our students to learn and practise leadership throughout their time at our school, including being on our student council.
+There are many opportunities for our students to learn and practice leadership throughout their time at our school, including being on our student council.
 In addition, our Year 6 leaders take on special responsibilities for cultural, sporting, environmental and house leadership.

 Tuakana teina is an important part of our school culture, our older students regularly buddy up with our younger ones for reading and other activities.
 We highly value our Māori cultural heritage, it is integral to our weekly routine including whole school kapa haka and student-led powhiri to welcome new families and guests to our school.